In this section

 What it misses: Authentication events (SigninLogs).
 Email content and delivery details (EmailEvents).
 Endpoint activity (Device* tables).
 If Defender for Cloud Apps is not connected, this table is empty — and a significant portion of your cloud hunting surface is dark.

-Hunt campaigns: TH5 (inbox rules), TH8 (data exfiltration), TH11 (shadow IT), TH13 (insider threat).
+Hunt campaigns: TH5 (cloud persistence), TH8 (data exfiltration), TH11 (application & API abuse), TH13 (insider threats).

 EmailEvents — email delivery telemetry from Defender for Office 365.
 Records email delivery actions, threat detections, sender/recipient, subject, delivery location.